coreshop/CoreShop/docs/docs/03_Bundles/Theme_Bundle.md

       pimcore_document_property: true
 ```

-### Pimcore Site
+### Theme Resolvers

-Resolves the Theme based on the Key of the Root Document of a Pimcore Site.
-So if the Site's Root Document is called "demo" it tries to find a theme called the same.
+1. **Pimcore Site**: Resolves the theme based on the key of the root document of a Pimcore site.
+For example, if the

-### Pimcore Document Property
+   site's root document is named "demo," it looks for a theme with the same name.

-Resolves the Theme based on a Document Property of the Site.
-The Property is called "theme".
+2. **Pimcore Document Property**: Resolves the theme based on a document property of the site, specifically the property
+   named "theme."

-### Custom Resolvers
+### Implementing Custom Resolvers

-You can also add custom resolvers like:
+You can create custom resolvers:

 ```php
 <?php